stan-dev/design-docs/gsoc_proposals/2021/garch.md

 Here, `gamma` acts like a weight that when positive amplifies the expected volatility if previous errors were negative.

-Inside of brms it's possible to [model parameters]() and so for `sigma` we would like to allow syntax such as
+Inside of brms it's possible to [distributional parameters](https://paul-buerkner.github.io/brms/articles/brms_distreg.html) and so for `sigma` we would like to allow syntax such as

 ```R
 # Only autoregressive